Causal Effect of Functional Treatment: Models and Estimation Methods

-Our estimator $\widehat{\pi}_{hk}$ is the desired weight closest to the baseline uniform weight 1 locally around a small neighbourhood of each $Z_i$, subject to the finite sample version of the moment restriction in Proposition~\ref{prop1}.
-The uniform weight can be considered as a baseline because when $Z$ and $Y^*(z)$ are unconditionally independent for all $z\in L^2(\mathcal{T})$ (i.e.,~a randomized trial without confoundedness), the functional stabilized weights should be uniformly equal to 1.
-Different choices of $\rho$ correspond to different distance measures.
-For example, if we take $\rho(v) = -\exp(-v-1)$, then $D(v) = -v \log(v)$ is the information entropy and the weights correspond to the exponential tilting~\citep{Imbens1998}.
-Other choices include $\rho(v) = \log(v)+1$ with $D(v)=-\log(v)$, the empirical likelihood~\citep{Owen1988}, and $\rho(v) = -(1 - v)^2/2$ with $D(v)=(1-v)^2/2$, yielding the implied weights of the continuous updating of the generalized method of moments~\citep{Hansen1996}.
-We suggest to choose $\rho(v) = -\exp(-v-1)$ which guarantees a positive weight estimator $\widehat{\pi}_{hk}(Z_i,\mathbf{X}_i)$.
+Our estimator $\hat{\pi}_{hk}$ has a generalized empirical likelihood interpretation for a variety of choices for $\rho$.
+Specifically, we show in Appendix~\ref{Appsc1} that the estimator defined by~\eqref{eq22.5} is the dual solution to minimizing some distance measure between the FSW and 1 locally for each $Z_i$, subject to the constraint \eqref{eq22} (i.e., the constraint \eqref{eq24} in Appendix~\ref{Appsc1}).
+That is, our estimator $\widehat{\pi}_{hk}$ is the desired weight closest to the baseline uniform weight 1 locally in a small neighbourhood of each $Z_i$, subject to the finite sample version of the moment restriction in Proposition~\ref{prop1}.
+The uniform weight can be considered as a baseline.
+This is because, when $Z$ and $Y^*(z)$ are unconditionally independent for all $z\in L^2(\mathcal{T})$ (i.e.,~a randomized trial without confoundedness), the functional stabilized weights should be uniformly equal to 1.
+Different choices of $\rho$ correspond to different distance measures (see Appendix~\ref{Appsc1} for other examples).
+We suggest to choose $\rho(v) = -\exp(-v-1)$ which guarantees a positive weight estimator $\widehat{\pi}_{hk}(Z_i,X_i)$.